North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Island Girl Charters operates the primary passenger ferry service from Pineland Marina on Pine Island, offering multiple daily departures year-round.
 The journey typically takes about 15-20 minutes and costs approximately $50 per adult round-trip.

-The North Captiva Island Club (NCIC) Ferry provides a complementary service from St. James City (or Bokeelia/Pine Island), offering later departures ideal for travelers arriving on evening flights.
+The Island Club North Captiva (NCIC) Ferry provides a complementary service from St. James City (or Bokeelia/Pine Island), offering later departures ideal for travelers arriving on evening flights.
 This ferry primarily serves as transportation for club members and resort guests staying at affiliated properties.
-While non-members can sometimes access the service, priority goes to resort guests, making availability unpredictable for general public use.
-This private service costs $60-75 per person and requires advance booking through the club.
+While non-members can access the service, priority goes to resort guests, making availability unpredictable for general public use.
+This private service costs $56 per person and requires advance booking through the club.

-Private water taxis like Reel Deal Charters, Barnhill’s, and Beach Daisy offer flexible, on-demand scheduling at premium rates, typically $200-400 per trip (not per person).
+Private water taxis like Boats and Fun offer on-demand scheduling at premium rates, typically $200-400 per trip (not per person).
 These are ideal for late arrivals, large groups, when regular ferries are full, for emergencies, transporting oversized items, or accessing the island outside standard ferry hours.
-Alternative departure points include Captiva Island via private water taxi services, typically costing $50-75 per person⁴.
+Add photo boats and fun

 The Booking and Planning Process